capital-G/supercollider-wiki/sc-dev-Meeting-Procedure-&-Templates.md

 Some message templates and reminders for how we do dev meetings.
 Edit at will.

-- send out a poll early in the week (Tuesday or early Wednesday)
+- send out a poll early in the week (Tuesday or Wednesday): sc-dev, Slack, scsynth.org.
-- announce the time on Thursday (or early Friday)
+- announce the time (Thursday or Friday): sc-dev, Slack, scsynth.org.
-- post minutes on GitHub and then to the list and scsynth.org right after the meeting.
-Always post minutes, even if uneventful.
+- post minutes ASAP after the meeting: GitHub, sc-dev, scsynth.org. **Always post minutes, even if uneventful.**

 The announcements should be posted on sc-dev, Slack, and scsynth.org.
-Facebook and sc-users if we want more people to attend (i.e. we don't have anything super important to talk about).

 scsynth [time poll thread](https://scsynth.org/t/developer-meeting-polls/234), [time announce thread](https://scsynth.org/t/dev-meetings-schedule/250), [minutes announce thread](https://scsynth.org/t/dev-meeting-minutes/2033).